camity/camity/README.md

 ---

-© 2025 Camity / XRSNS.
+© 2025 Camity / XRSNS and BCGwiki.
 All projects are independently developed and maintained.
 For more information, visit [BCG Wiki](https://bcgwiki.com) or [XRSNS](https://xrsns.com).